NCU-DSA-111-1/assignment_2-Janet1117/README.md

 6. Playing data will be record in a txt file named as {new_game_file_name}, which user entered while runnig the program
+7. If player load the notation, enter f to move to the next step.If player wants to go back to the previous step, please enter b.